urbit/urbit.org-reloaded/content/using/develop.md

 Just arrived and unsure what to work on?
 An ideal way to get started is by experimenting with the system, talking to other developers, and reading (or [contributing to](https://github.com/urbit/docs)) the [documentation](/docs/).

 Prefer learning with an instructor?
-We also offer an online course that covers the basics of Urbit development called [Hoon School](@/community/hoonschool.md).
+Our community runs an online course that covers the basics of Urbit development called [Hooniversity](https://hooniversity.org/).
 If course-based learning works well for you, we recommend you sign up.

 The Urbit developer community congregates around [the urbit-dev mailing list](https://groups.google.com/a/urbit.org/forum/#!forum/dev), the `~bitbet-bolbel/urbit-community` group on Landscape, and [Urbit’s GitHub repository](https://github.com/urbit/urbit).
 It’s a good idea to sign up, see what people are talking about, and introduce yourself.